mechaphish/virtual-competition/README.md

 - disabled IDS submission, since we're not running the filter (TODO)
 - ti-rotate will also (re-)field official, possibly patched, binaries
 - Minor: ti-server checks `MAX_THROWS`, fixed size limits, defaults to our credentials
+- **current version** has the "real poll feedbacks" disabled, replaced with random but consistent feedbacks based on the binary hash
+- There is the option to have ti-rotate swap out the current set of challenges and swap in a new set every *n* rounds, these binaries will be pulled from `shared/cgc-challenges-unfielded`